New College, Teachers College, Columbia University: New College Community

 Alexander wholeheartedly approved the plan and submitted the reworked version to the Trustees of Teachers College.
 The Trustees liked the idea in theory, but would not endorse a year-round farm project largely for the reason that school and college farms had almost always posed a financial liability, and that farms in general in the precarious economy of 1933 were a liability.
 Whether or not Alexander knew fully of the Trustees wishes on the matter, he pressed on with the idea of a year-round camp presence as called for in Locke and Taylor's plan.

 In early April a location was selected in Haywood County, North Carolina.
 The place chosen, deep in the Appalachian Mountains in the western part of the state, was a farm of 1,800 acres near the town of Canton, about thirty-five miles southwest of Asheville.
 The area was owned by the Gwynn family, represented by T. Lenoire Gwynn of Waynesville.
 The farm was in the Pigeon River Valley on the edge of the Pisgah National Forest.
 Paved roads from Canton and Waynesville came to within 6 miles of the Community.
 The final stretch was a narrow gravel road along the Pigeon River.
 The site was determined by an old friend of Alexander's from his work with the Raleigh School District before his time at Columbia.
-Back then he had been working through North Carolina State Agricultural College in Raleigh with Dr. Bert W. Wells, who suggested the Canton site as biologically, geologically, and sociologically ideal for the purposes of New College.
+Back then he had been working through North Carolina State Agricultural College in Raleigh with Bert W. Wells, who suggested the Canton site as biologically, geologically, and sociologically ideal for the purposes of New College.